 - I. Open Carry is Prohibited.
 All persons, including license holders, are prohibited from openly carrying a handgun in Cisco College campus buildings or on campus premises, including on any public driveway, street, walkway (sidewalk), parking lot, or other parking area on the campus premises. - II.
 Carrying of Concealed Handgun by a License Holder. - A. Right to Carry.
-A license holder may carry a concealed handgun while on the campus premises (including public driveways, streets, walkways or sidewalks, parking lots, and other parking areas) and in College passenger transportation vehicles, unless prohibited by state or federal law, or by this policy.
-License holders are responsible for knowing areas where carrying a concealed handgun is prohibited where notice is not required to be posted. - B. Intoxication.
-A license holder may not carry a concealed handgun while intoxicated. - C. Display of Concealed Handgun.
-A license holder may not carry a partially or wholly visible handgun, or intentionally or knowingly display a handgun in plain view of another person, even if holstered, in Cisco College buildings or campus premises, including public driveways, streets, walkways, sidewalks or parking areas, on the premises of the College.
+A student who is 21 and either possesses a license or chooses to Constitutional Carry, may carry a concealed handgun while on the campus premises (including public driveways, streets, walkways or sidewalks, parking lots, and other parking areas) and in College passenger transportation vehicles, unless prohibited by state or federal law, or by this policy.
+Students who carry are responsible for knowing areas where carrying a concealed handgun is prohibited where notice is not required to be posted. - B. Intoxication.
+Students may not carry a concealed handgun while intoxicated. - C. Display of Concealed Handgun.
+Students may not carry a partially or wholly visible handgun, or intentionally or knowingly display a handgun in plain view of another person, even if holstered, in Cisco College buildings or campus premises, including public driveways, streets, walkways, sidewalks or parking areas, on the premises of the College.